 Let's review some general guidelines and best practices for running workflows in Atlan:

 - Schedule your workflows based on how often you want your metadata in Atlan to be updated — weekly, monthly, and so on.
+To configure custom cron schedules, learn more here.

 - Avoid any overlaps between workflow schedules to ensure consistent workflow run times.